capytaine/capytaine/docs/index.rst

    features.rst

+Private support, custom developments and training can be provided by `Eurobios Mews Labs <https://www.mews-partners.com/en/our-offering/eurobios-mews-labs/>`_ (contact@mews-labs.com).

-If you need support, you can ask questions on the `Github discussion page <https://github.com/capytaine/capytaine/discussions>`_ or as `Github issues <https://github.com/capytaine/capytaine/issues/>`_.
+For free support, you can ask questions on the public `Github discussion page <https://github.com/capytaine/capytaine/discussions>`_ or as `Github issues <https://github.com/capytaine/capytaine/issues/>`_.
 Please do not contact the developers directly by email, unless you are looking for private paid support.

 Contributions are welcome!
-Please, report bugs and suggest improvements as `Github issues <https://github.com/capytaine/capytaine/issues/>`_.
+Please report bugs and suggest improvements as `Github issues <https://github.com/capytaine/capytaine/issues/>`_.

 .. raw:: html